|Can I Get Unemployment Benefits If I Quit My Job?||

 The following questions were submitted to John Roska, an attorney/writer whose weekly newspaper column, "Q&A: The Law," runs in the St. Louis Post-Dispatch (Illinois Edition) and the Champaign News Gazette.
 This article was published on June 3, 2009

-Q: My employer cut my hourly wage, so I quit.
-When I applied for unemployment, I was denied for quitting.
-Is there any way I can qualify for benefits?
-I don’t think it’s fair to deny someone unemployment if they refuse an unacceptable pay cut.
+My employer cut my hourly wage.
+So, I quit.
+I applied for unemployment.
+I was denied for quitting.
+How can I qualify for benefits?

-A: If you had “good cause” for quitting, you can still qualify for unemployment benefits.
+If you had “good cause” for quitting, you may qualify for unemployment benefits.
 A reduction in pay can be “good cause.”
-It’ll depend on the particular facts of your case, and the size of the pay cut.
-If you haven’t already, you should appeal the denial.
+It will depend on the facts of your case and the size of the pay cut.
+Appeal the denial if you have not already done so.

 There are two main reasons for denying unemployment: you quit, or were fired.
-In those two situations, the state considers it be your fault that you’re unemployed.
-Only involuntary unemployment—the kind you could or should have avoided—qualifies for benefits.
+The state considers it your fault that you are unemployed.
+Only involuntary unemployment qualifies for benefits.
+If you could or should have avoided unemployment, you may not qualify.
+But, if it was your employer’s fault that you quit, you are eligible.

-Yet another case said that if you go along with a pay cut for several months, and then quit, the pay cut is NOT good cause for quitting.
+If you take a pay cut for several months, and then quit, the pay cut is NOT good cause.

-A cut in your hourly wage is the clearest kind of reduced pay.
-It’s trickier when your hours are reduced.
-Some cases say that reduced hours, if they’re reasonable in light of general economic circumstances, are not good cause for quitting.
+An hourly wage cut is the clearest kind of reduced pay.
+It is trickier when the hours are reduced.
+Some cases say that reduced hours in light of general economic circumstances, are not good cause for quitting.

 For a list of organizations in your area that may be able to help you, enter your zip code.